 People.
 The last P on our list and probably the most important among the 4Ps of good rendering service.
 Here's what you need to look for about them:

 What their former clients say about them

-Check what others have to say about them--the good and the bad (if there's any).
-Finding these reviews may eat up some of your precious time, but if you're planning to partner with them in the long run, doing such could save your time and effort instead.
-If you can't find any reviews about them, the very least that you can do is to check if they are operating legally.
+Check what others say about them--the good and the bad (if there are any).
+Finding these reviews may waste some of your precious time, but if you're planning to partner with them in the long run, doing such could save you time and effort.
+If you can't find any reviews, the very least you can do is check if they are operating legally.
 Don't forget to check their website too.
-Make sure it's secure because that saves you from the possibility of being hacked.
-Also, make sure that its contents resonate with what they're trying to convey.
+Make sure it's secure because that saves you from being hacked.
+Also, ensure its contents resonate with what they're trying to convey.

 Good internal communication

 If you're working with only one person, this won't be a problem.
 But, if you're working with a team, make sure that this is present, or else your project delivery might be delayed.
 Ask questions.
 Don't be afraid to scrutinize them and test the waters.
 If everything goes well, you'll know you are in good hands, and that, in essence, could secure your goals in the long run.